-1 (c) [[For good cause, the] [The] [commission] may [rescind or modify] an order issued 2 under subsection (a).]
-If an order issued under subsection (a) is [rescinded or modified], the 3 [commission] shall give notice in a record of the [rescission or modification] to each carrier that 4 received notice under subsection (b).
-5 Alternative A 6 (d) A proceeding under this section is governed by [cite to state administrative procedure 7 act].
-8 Alternative B 9 (d) The [commission] may not hold a hearing under subsection (a) less than [30] days 10 after the date of the notice under subsection (a) unless: 11 (1) the consignor agrees to an earlier hearing date; or 12 (2) the notice describes with particularity how the consignor's alleged unlawful 13 shipment poses a serious risk to public health or safety.
-14 (e) If the notice under subsection (a) includes a description under subsection (d)(2) and 15 the [commission] issues an order under subsection (a): 16 (1) the order must identify the risk; 17 (2) the 15-day period specified in subsection (b) does not apply; and 18 (3) the [commission's] notice under subsection (b) must require the carrier to 19 implement the order as soon as possible.
-20 (f) An order issued or denied under this section, including an order [rescinding or 21 modifying] or denying [recission or modification of] an order, is subject to judicial review under 22 [cite to state administrative procedure act].
-23 End of Alternatives
+- (d) The [commission] may not hold a hearing under subsection (a) sooner than [30] days after the date of the notice under subsection (a) unless: - (1) the consignor agrees to an earlier hearing date; or - (2) the notice describes with particularity how the consignor's alleged unlawful shipment poses a serious risk to public health or safety. - (e) If the notice under subsection (a) includes a description under subsection (d)(2) and the [commission] issues an order under subsection (a): - (1) the order must identify the risk; - (2) the time period specified in subsection (b) does not apply; and - (3) the [commission's] notice under subsection (b) must require the carrier to comply with the order as soon as possible. - (f) An order issued or denied under this section, including an order [rescinding or modifying] or denying [recission or modification of] an order, is subject to judicial review under [cite to state administrative procedure act].

+End of Alternatives

-Legislative Note: A state may replace the bracketed text relating to rescission and modification of an order in subsections (b), (c), and (f) with the appropriate terms applicable under the state's administrative procedure act.
+Legislative Note: In subsections (b), (c), and (f), a state may replace the bracketed text relating to rescission and modification of an order with the terms commonly used in state law.

-If a state's administrative procedure act is sufficiently comprehensive to govern a proceeding under this section, the state should adopt Alternative A and omit the bracketed first sentence of subsection (c).
-If not, the state should incorporate Alternative B and the bracketed text in subsection (c).
+If a state's administrative procedure act is sufficient to govern a proceeding under this section, the state should adopt Alternative A and omit the bracketed first sentence of subsection (c).
 A state may need to authorize the commission to issue an order under this section if the state's administrative procedure act does not include the authority.

-A state that adopts Alternative B may replace the bracketed term "good cause" in subsection (c) with more specific criteria for rescinding or modifying an order.
+Alternatively, if the state's administrative procedure act is not sufficient to govern a proceeding under this section, the state should adopt Alternative B and use the bracketed first sentence of subsection (c).
+The bracketed term "good cause" in subsection (c) may be replaced with more specific criteria for rescinding or modifying an order.

 This section provides an enforcement mechanism to aid the enacting state in stopping unlawful alcoholic beverage shipping into or within the state, particularly by unlicensed shippers.
 The advantage of this mechanism is that it involves an administrative proceeding rather than a court action.
 If the state regulator detects an unlawful shipment of alcoholic beverages into or within the state, the state regulator may give notice to the consignor to show cause why shipments from the consignor should not be enjoined.
 After affording the consignor an opportunity for an evidentiary hearing, the state regulator may determine that the consignor has unlawfully shipped alcoholic beverages into or within the enacting state and issue an administrative order prohibiting additional shipments of alcoholic beverages into or within the state by the consignor.
 The state regulator may give notice of the administrative order to any carrier, whether it be the carrier that delivered the unlawful shipment or other carriers in the state.
 Beginning 15 days after this notice, the carrier may not accept from the consignor identified in the notice any package known to contain alcoholic beverages, except that, under Alternative B, this 15-day period is shortened if the consignor's shipment poses a serious risk to public health or safety.
 The act neither limits carriers to accepting packages from only an authorized list of shippers, nor prohibits carriers from accepting packages from an ever-changing list of banned consignors.
-The notice to a carrier under the act is specific to a single consignor and permanent unless the carrier receives a subsequent notice that the administrative order has been rescinded.
+The notice to a carrier under the act is specific to a single consignor and permanent unless the carrier receives a subsequent notice that the administrative order has been rescinded or modified to allow shipping to resume.